Factors about Competency Based Interview Questions examples

 But I am a Fresher!
 What kind of questions will I have to face in the interview?

 While interviewing candidates with job experience, interviewers use their past experiences and records to verify merit, but such an approach is not possible for fresh-out-of-college candidates.
-In traditional unstructured interviews, the format is more like a one-to-one discussion where you are asked certain questions and your suitability is judged on the basis of your answers.
+In traditional unstructured interviews, the format is more like a one-to-one discussion where you are asked certain questions, and your suitability is judged on the basis of your answers.
 This format has been found to be faulty as there is no scientific basis for judgment being applied here.
-Most questions are hypothetical and so are the answers.
+Most questions are hypothetical, and so are the answers.

 For example, “How will you handle an upset customer?” or “What strategy will you use in such and such case?”

 A more rational approach can be applied in the form of a competency-based interview.
-In such competency-based interviews questions, the interviewer tries to find out how candidates have actually performed in various situations in the past, which help in revealing individual competencies (see definition below).
+In such competency-based interviews questions, the interviewer tries to find out how candidates have actually performed in various situations in the past, which helps in revealing individual competencies (see definition below).

 To cut a long story short, it means they use past behavior to predict future performance.

 Let us first understand what a competency-based interview actually means.

 To give an example, Company A requires a person for handling the job of a Sales Officer in a branch office.
 In addition to the requisite skills and qualifications needed for the job profile, the company has identified certain performance-related behaviors that are critical to performing the job effectively.
 These behaviors or “competencies” are traits that have elevated job performance in the past and are likely to be the basis of successful job performance in the future as well.
 Company A lists such behaviors as key job competencies and formats their selection processes on these.